kart2k15/LC_cheatsheet/Graph_Cheatsheet.md

 6. **Using the same visited set across multiple independent BFS runs.** Each query with a different source needs a FRESH visited set.
 Old visited set blocks paths that the new query needs.
 7. **Level-order BFS: forgetting `len(q)` snapshot.** Must capture `level_length = len(q)` BEFORE the inner for loop.
 If you check `len(q)` during the loop, it changes as you add children.
 8. **Putting the carried value in visited.** `visited.add((node, value))` breaks BFS — same node reached via different paths gets reprocessed, exponential revisits in graphs with cycles.
 Visited = node ONLY.
 See §7a.
-9. **Reassigning the carried scalar inside the neighbor for-loop.** `value = value * weight` before pushing mutates the prefix that ALL remaining neighbors need.
-Second neighbor inherits first neighbor's multiplication.
-Always compute inline: `q.append((neighbor, value * weight))`.
+9. **Reassigning the carried scalar inside the neighbor for-loop.** See §7-prefix (Frozen Prefix Rule).
+Compute inline in `append`, never mutate the local scalar.
 10. **Mutating the grid instead of using a visited set.** Marking cells as walls destroys input.
 Use `visited` set — cleaner, no side effects.

 ---